 That’s where WebOps comes in — a multidisciplinary team with fluency in marketing, sales, design, and development, that can maintain your website so it lasts longer and doesn’t lose its value the second you drive it off the lot.

 There’s a lot that can go wrong

-Apart from your website’s content and design, there’s CRM plugins, SSL certificates, DNS connections, and other acronyms to monitor.
+Apart from your website’s content and design, there are CRM plugins, SSL certificates, DNS connections, and other acronyms to monitor.
 If these things are left unchecked and unmaintained, your site and your business are at risk of seriously breaking down.
 This isn’t a scenario where ignorance is bliss, yet all too often it takes a full-scale crash for businesses to act.
 Unfortunately for them, that usually means blowing the budget on a brand new site and the cycle repeats.

 With a WebOps team dedicated to maintaining your site, you can avoid the crash, avoid the redesign, save the money, and go through your day knowing the CRM plugins, SSL certificates, and other acronyms are taken care of.